crosswalk-project/crosswalk-website/README.md

 ## What does success look like?

-- Increase in social subscribers and visitors.
+- Increase in visitors.
 Currently, about 10,000 a month that comes to the Crosswalk site.
-- There are a only few social followers: 96 Twitter followers, about 100 non-Intel people on the email list
+- Increase from 100 Twitter followers to at least 1,000
-- The would like to have get at least 1,000 Twitter followers, 1,000 email subscribers.
+- Increase from 100 email subscribers to at least 1,000
+- A better understood, documented, and ongoing approach for communicating the value of Intel Crosswalk

 ## Audience